Carl Mannino

 Challenges and considerations

-While there are many benefits to keeping the ceiling open during a basement remodel, there are also some challenges and considerations to take into account.
+As much as there are benefits to leaving the ceiling open after a basement remodel, there are also some challenges and considerations to take into account.
 One of the most important is structural considerations.
-Before deciding to keep the ceiling open, it is important to have a professional assess the structural integrity of the space to ensure that it can support the load of the upper floors.
+Previously determining to leave the ceiling free of a cover, it is wise to invite an engineer to the site to carry out an assessment first if the area has the strength to bear the load of the upper stories.

 Final thoughts

 If you have any questions about your remodeling project or would like to schedule a free consultation please visit our contact page for more details.
-You can also call 816.942.1993 or email admin@citywideremodelers.com to speak with our staff today.
+You can call (816) 942-1993 or email admin@citywideremodelers.com to speak with our staff today.